dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/react.md

 order: 5
 ---

-import ComponentBox from 'dnb-design-system-portal/src/shared/tags/ComponentBox' import { Button, IconPrimary } from '@dnb/eufemia/src'
+import {
+BasicButtonsExample,
+EventsExample
-import { hamburger as hamburgerIcon } from '@dnb/eufemia/src/icons/secondary_icons'
+} from 'Docs/uilib/usage/first-steps/Examples'

 # React JS for the web